tompazourek/Endless/README.md

 `TakeUntil` is the complement to `TakeWhile`.
 It has three different overloads:

 - `(this IEnumerable<T> source, T item)`
     - Returns all elements of the sequence from the begining until given element.
-The given element will not be part of the collection.
+The given element will not be part of the sequence.
     - Sample: `new [] { 1, 2, 3 }.TakeUntil(3)` returns `{ 1, 2 }`
 - `(this IEnumerable<T> source, Func<T, bool> predicate)`
     - Returns elements from a sequence until given predicate is true.